aseemsahoo/Stock_Exchange/README.md

 # Installation

+Credentials to bypass spring security:

 Username: aseem

 Password: sahoo

 **I am a tester:**
 - Download the latest build from the [releases](https://github.com/aseemsahoo/Stock_Exchange/releases) section.
 Run the .jar application.
+- Use the above credentials to login for the application to start.

 **I am a developer:**
 - Clone this repository
 - Open this project in Intellij or Eclipse.
-- Use the endpoints (mentioned above with credentials) for Postman testing

 <p align="right">(<a href="#readme-top">back to top</a>)</p>